kartoza/TheKartozaHandbook/docs/src/company/kartoza/daily_workflow.md

 The activities for your day are determined by:

-1. Which project(2) you are working on, as listed in the company wide project gantt chart / sheet.
+1. Which project you are working on, as listed in the company-wide project gantt chart / sheet.
 Normally we try to have you work on a single project per day to reduce cognative friction as you context switch from one project to another.
 2. The scrum board / project board for that day's project.
 The list of sized tickets should be implemented sequentially, from the top of the 'this sprint' column, down to the bottom.

-## Running your timesheets

-We run our own timesheet application (thanks Dimas!) at [timesheets.kartoza.com](https://timesheets.kartoza.com/) - and in our ERP Next platform.
-The timesheets.kartoza.com is preferred since it has many niceties to make your time tracking more efficient.
-We bill our customers in 15minute increments, rounded down or up as appropriate.
-This is aggregated across the day.
-That means if you e.g. log 2h12 minutes on one cost center for a client and 1h00 minutes on another cost center for the same client, the client will be billed 3h15min for the day's work.

-The descriptions in your timesheets should be defensible, terse descriptions of work with links to GitHub issues.
-Defensible means that if a client were ever to ask you to justify how you spent your time in an invoiced line item, we can refer back to the description and see references to tickets worked on and the story points associated with the work.

-**Your timesheets should match the projects planned on the planner sheet.**

 ## Story points